WCTV: History

 The station originally carried programming from all three networks, but was a primarily an NBC affiliate.
-After only a year on the air, it switched to CBS and has been affiliated with that network ever since.
-However, it carried a secondary ABC affiliation.
-It is still the only commercial VHF station in the market (the only other VHF stations are PBS members WFSU-TV, still on channel 11, and Georgia Public Broadcasting's WXGA-TV on channel 8).
-It was the only commercial station in the area until WECA-TV (now WTXL-TV) began operations in 1976 and took the ABC affiliation.
+This resulted in duplication with WALB-TV in nearby Albany, Georgia, which was also a primary NBC affiliate; any time either station wanted to carry a CBS program, both stations had to agree to it.
+As a result, WCTV was forced to air some CBS programs on as much as a two-week delay, while some shows, including popular ones like I Love Lucy, were not seen at all.
+To resolve this issue, WCTV switched its primary affiliation to CBS on September 20, 1959; however, it continued to carry a secondary ABC affiliation while airing some NBC shows on a per-program basis.
+It was still the only commercial VHF station in the market (the only other VHF stations were PBS members WFSU-TV on channel 11, and Georgia Public Broadcasting's WXGA-TV on channel 8).
+It was the only commercial station in the area until WECA-TV (channel 27, now WTXL-TV) began operations in 1976 and took the ABC affiliation.

-It was owned by the Phipps family until being sold to Gray Communications, now Gray Television, in 1996.
-Gray's purchase of WCTV forced the company to sell WALB, its flagship station in nearby Albany, because WALB's signal has city-grade quality in most of the Georgia side of the market (including Thomasville and Valdosta).
-WALB had doubled as the default NBC affiliate for Tallahassee for many years until WTWC signed on in April 1983, and WALB formerly carried ABC (until 1980) and DuMont (until 1955) programming as their secondary affiliations for the Tallahassee market.
+The Phipps family sold channel 6 to Gray Communications, now Gray Television, in 1996.
+Gray's purchase of WCTV forced the company to sell WALB, its flagship station in Albany, because WALB's signal has city-grade quality in most of the Georgia side of the market (including Thomasville and Valdosta).
+WALB had served as one of the default NBC affiliates for Tallahassee for many years until WTWC-TV (channel 40) signed on in April 1983.

 In 2004, Gray purchased WSWG in Valdosta, a UPN affiliate for the Albany market.
-The station dropped UPN in September of that year and is now a CBS affiliate as a semi-satellite of WCTV (see below).
+The station joined CBS in 2005 as a semi-satellite of WCTV (see below).
 The acquisition created a strong combined signal with just under 50% overlap.
 WCTV had been the default CBS affiliate for Albany for many years.

 In March 2006, WCTV moved from its longtime studios on County Road 12 in northern Leon County (approximately midway between Tallahassee and Thomasville) to new facilities on Halstead Boulevard in Tallahassee.
 The location formerly housed the now-defunct Florida's News Channel, a cable-only operation.
 On February 17, 2009, WCTV shut off its analog signal on channel 6, and became digital-exclusive on UHF channel 46.

-On June 25, 2018, Gray Television announced that it would acquire the assets of Raycom Media, who had been owned ABC affiliate WTXL-TV since 2017.
-Because the FCC prohibits a direct duopoly between two of the top four stations in the same TV market, Gray opted to retain ownership of WCTV and sell WTXL to a third party.
-On August 20, 2018, Gray announced that they would sell both WTXL-TV and KXXV (along with semi-satellite KRHD-CD in Bryan) to the E.W.
-Scripps Company for $55 million.
+On June 25, 2018, Gray Television announced that it would acquire Raycom Media, who had owned ABC affiliate WTXL-TV since 2017.
+Because the FCC prohibits a direct duopoly between two of the top four stations in the same market, Gray opted to retain ownership of WCTV and sell WTXL to a third party.
+On August 20, 2018, Gray announced that they would sell both WTXL-TV and KXXV (along with semi-satellite KRHD-CD in Bryan) to the E. W. Scripps Company for $55 million.
 The deal was completed on January 2, 2019.